 Sorry, I don’t know the English equivalent of this type of food.
 It is venison, wild boar, those kinds of Fall hunting meats.
 These are not so easy to get in the U.S. depending on where you live but are plentiful in Paris and France.
-In fact, you can get these type of meats year-round at restaurants like A la Biche au Bois near the Gare de Lyon train station.
+In fact, you can get these types of meats year-round at restaurants like A la Biche au Bois near the Gare de Lyon train station.
 I ate there many years ago and still think about that place.
 David Lebovitz wrote a post about it that I still check it out from time to time!
-It is difficult to explain the taste, to me, it tastes, well, like meat, but more crisp, more natural.
+It is difficult to explain the taste, to me, it tastes, well, like meat, but crisper, more natural.

 Spaetzle (or Spätzle):

 The traditional side dish served with gibiers is spaetzle and I love it!
 It is an egg noodle that is chopped into small pieces and boiled in water.
 It can be prepared very badly, but when it is good, it is very, very good!
 I have yet to see this dish in the U.S. (doesn’t mean it doesn’t exist) and I definitely crave it from time to time.
 The best I ever had was in Switzerland, but I have had some excellent servings in Paris as well.
 It is the perfect delicate accompaniment to hearty Fall meats.